-Since achieving their independence in 1991, the transition from communism to a free market system has been extremely painful for millions of Eastern Europeans, especially in Ukraine & Moldova.
+Since achieving their independence in 1991, the transition from communism to a free market system has been extremely difficult and painfully slow for millions of Eastern Europeans, especially in Ukraine and Moldova.

-State bureaucrats and oligarchs teamed up with corrupt politicians throughout 24 years of independence to perpetuate a graft-ridden, Soviet-style system that has kept millions of Ukrainians & Moldovans impoverished and prompted millions of others to flee their home countries.
+State bureaucrats and oligarchs teamed up with corrupt politicians throughout 30 years of independence to perpetuate a graft-ridden, Soviet-style system devoid of free and fair elections, the rule of law, property rights, and economic freedom.
+This has kept millions of Ukrainians & Moldovans impoverished and prompted millions to flee to other countries for a better life.

-Its citizens are deeply disappointed and angry that they have not experienced order, stability or decent economic development like Poland, Hungary, Slovakia and the Baltic countries.
-Poverty, corruption and hopelessness dominate everyday life.
+Citizens have not experienced order, stability, or decent economic development like Poland, Hungary, Slovakia, and the Baltic countries.
+Poverty, corruption, and hopelessness dominate everyday life.